 Another reason why many people prefer radio stations is the element of surprise.
 Every track can turn into a pleasant revelation, or sometimes, a disappointment.
 Yet another popular feature of the radio is unique content such as podcasts or radio shows.
 In any case, all mentioned features that attract listeners exist only thanks to radio hosts.

 Two main types of radio apps

 Generally, there are two main scenarios for building a radio application.
 Both types depend on the origins of such software, namely – on the initiator and reasons for creating a radio station app.
 Let us consider who would like to build a radio station app and why they would want to do it.

 A lightweight mobile app aimed at the admirers of a particular radio station.
 As a rule, this type of software does not require a large number of features, so its development will likely be fast and relatively cheap.
 Additionally, it is easier to ensure high performance and quality of such small applications.
 Finally, since your target audience is the admirers of your radio station, you don’t have to worry about your competitors as in this case you don’t have any.
 Find out what your loyal fans want from your future application by using a poll on a website, for example, and do not subvert their expectations.

 Radio aggregator startup

 Another common type of radio listening software is a multi-functional aggregator that targets a much wider audience with various tastes.
 Such complex applications need an extensive set of features to cover all types of potential requests and satisfy more customers.
 They also involve much better planning and market research as compared to “single station” apps.
 Finally, as these aggregators provide a wide selection of live and recorded content from various radio stations, they should include search functionality.
-You can find and example of such an application in our case Radio Stream&Search.

 Five Desired Features for Online Radio Software